erikbohne/hackmit-23/README.md

-# hackMIT23
+# HackMIT23
-Repo for hackMIT 2023 project.
+Repo for HackMIT 2023 project.